4th Brand Protection Congress Keynote

 Framing Global Counterfeiting

 “Next, this is an excerpt from the Illicit Trade report produced by the OECD and the EUIPO in 2019.
-This is a fantastic report and definitely a must-read for the industry.
+This report is definitely a must-read for the industry.
 It lists five areas that show propensity for a country in terms of selling, manufacturing or transporting counterfeit items.
 The first one is governance, the definition for the report was about the IP legal system and corruption in terms of enforcing that.
 Some countries may have what looks great on paper but they don’t enforce it due to corruption, customs officials taking bribes, that is what they mean by governance.
 Free Trade Zones explains itself.”

 See the 2018 Out-of-Cycle Review of Notorious Markets report produced by the USTR for a discussion of Free Trade Zones in relation to IP infringement (listed below).